Matheus Mendes

-Matheus Mendes Werneck de Oliveira (born 10 March 1999) is a Brazilian professional footballer who plays as a goalkeeper for Atlético Mineiro.
+Matheus Mendes Werneck de Oliveira (born 10 March 1999) is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Alverca.

 Club career

 Born in Governador Valadares, Minas Gerais, Mendes joined Atlético Mineiro's youth setup in 2014.
 In January 2020, he was assigned to the first team squad.

 On 16 September 2020, Mendes joined CSA on loan until the end of the 2020 Série B season.
 He promptly established himself as the first choice goalkeeper, making 28 league appearances for the side.

+On 31 December 2024, Mendes joined América Mineiro on a season-long loan, which was cut short on 20 August 2025, when he made a permanent transfer to Portuguese Primeira Liga club Alverca, signing a three-year contract.

 International career

 Mendes received a call up to the Brazil U20s in October 2018.